Beyond Autistic Burnout

 But to feel capable and comfortable in their own skin, to be able to hold down a job and earn back many times that amount, and have a future they look forward to again, it’s been sooo worth it to them (which they’ve told me over and over!).

 Don’t worry, I’m not going to ask you for that much.
-For a group program, I would naturally charge less, but could still reasonably price this at $1,200 for the amount of info and value I’m packing into this program.
-And I probably will, when I’ve got the kinks worked out.
+For a group program, and now as a recorded version, I would naturally charge less, but could still reasonably price this at $1,200 for the amount of info and value I’m packing into this program.
+And I probably will, when I do it live again (probably in 2026).

-But since this is a first run of this format, and there are bound to be hiccups along the way, and I’m hoping for your feedback on what works best and what is not as useful to you, I’m offering this for a special first-time price.
+But since this is a first run of this format, and recorded, and because I’m hoping for your feedback on what works best and what is not as useful to you, I’m offering this for a special first-time price.

-Anticipated time investment to get results: 1-3 hours per week, plus meetings.
+Anticipated time investment to get results: 1-3 hours per week, to watch one session recording and do a worksheet or some personal reflection/journaling, as desired.

 Total value: $4,000+